Construction Updates

 Underground Utilities Corp. is installing new high level storm sewers and a force main within the northeast portion of the City of Hoboken.
 These sewers will be connected into the stormwater storage tank at the Northwest Resiliency Park and the force main will connect from the H6/H7 pump station to the NHSA’s existing outfall in 15th Street.

-Anticipated Construction Activities and Traffic Management for the NHSA H6/H7 Phase 2 Project for the period of 03/31/2025 through 04/04/2025 are as follows:
+Anticipated Construction Activities and Traffic Management for the period of 04/28/2025 through 05/02/2025 is as follows:

-• 24/7 no parking signs will be in place on both sides of Adams Street between 13th and 15th Streets.
+• 24/7 No Parking signs will be in place on both sides of Adams Street between 13th and 15th Streets.

 No items found.